isaumya/wp-server-stats/README.md

 * Shows allowed PHP memory for your WordPress site
 * Realtime Amount & Percentage of your PHP memory usage
 * A seperate page to show up even more details about your install PHP & it's various modules
-* Realtime Memory & CPU info bar changes color based on the load (you can change the colors from the WP Server Stats General Settings Page)
+* Realtime PHP Memory, RAM Usage & CPU info bar changes color based on the load (you can change the colors from the WP Server Stats General Settings Page)
 * Designed with flat colors (you can change the color scheme if you want)
-* Realtime Memory & CPU usage info at the admin footer so that no matter what admin page you are, you can always see it
+* Realtime PHP Memory, RAM Usage & CPU usage info at the admin footer so that no matter what admin page you are, you can always see it
 * Uses advanced WordPress Trainsient Caching mechanism to run the plugin super smooth without eating a lot of server resource.
 All the cache data will be auto expired on each week and then the plugin will re-cache the updated data again, to **ensure the least possible resource consumption by the plugin**
 * Only shows to the Administrators.
 For Multisite, it will show the details to each site administrators, but not the network admins
 * Option to change the realtime script refresh interval (default: 200ms), color scheme, memcache host and port details from the WP Server Stats - General Settings Page